Homemade Marinara Sauce Recipe with Basil

 How to make marinara sauce with just a few simple ingredients.
 Store up to a week in the refrigerator and up to 6 months in the freezer.
 Jump to the Homemade Marinara Sauce Recipe or read on to see our tips for making it.

-We eat a lot of pasta around here and while we always stock up on boxes of pasta, we usually forget the jars of pasta sauce.
-Night after night of disappointment led to learning how to make our own marinara sauce.
+We eat a lot of pasta around here, and while we always stock up on boxes of pasta, we usually forget the jars of pasta sauce.
+Night after night of disappointment led to learning how to make homemade marinara sauce.
 We’re so glad we did.

 Our marinara sauce recipe is surprisingly easy to make and can be stored up to a week in the refrigerator and up to 6 months in the freezer.

 We use our marinara sauce to make this Spinach Lasagna Recipe with no-boil noodles layered between fresh spinach and cheeses.
 It’s delicious.